adolfoeliazat/pulse/README.md

 ## Introduction

-GemFire Pulse is a monitoring application that provides a web-based dashboard for monitoring vital, real-time health and performance of GemFire/GemFireXD clusters.
+SnappyData Pulse is a monitoring application that provides a web-based dash board for monitoring vital, real-time health and performance of SnappyData clusters.
 The statistics monitored include region puts/gets, memory, CPU, disk space, uptime, connections, critical notifications.

 ## Building from source